Service brief · Chapter II · Event-based filings

 A name change is sometimes pitched as ‘just a filing’.
 It is mechanically simple, but the downstream updates can take weeks if not managed.
 The table below sets out what rolls over automatically and what needs separate action.

-CIN (corporate identity number)Yes — stays the sameNone
+CIN (corporate identity number)Yes, stays the sameNone

-PAN and TANNumbers stay the same; new cards auto-issuedNone
+PAN and TANNumbers stay; new cards auto-issuedNone

 Memorandum and ArticlesUpdated as part of the filingNone